 Athletic Therapists (AT) are best known for providing on-field emergency care for professional and elite athletes.
 ATs are skilled in returning athletes to competition and maximizing their performance as fast as possible after an injury.
 ATs also clinically treat the everyday athlete ranging from the weekend warrior to individuals who have injured themselves on the job.
 Because ATs rehabilitate injuries using the Sports Medicine Model, individuals experience a faster recovery, decreased chance of further injury, and have fewer visits to a healthcare professional.

-As of 2014, the AATA has 211 members across the province and is working towards obtaining provincial regulation.
+As of 2018, the AATA has 242 Certified members across the province and is working towards obtaining provincial regulation.

 Vision: To support Athletic Therapists and Athletic Therapy endeavours in Alberta.

 Mission: Create a strong and healthy association by advocating for and providing leadership to Athletic Therapists across Alberta.

 1. Support members in their individual efforts to deliver quality, individual-centric treatment to Albertans;

 2. Increase public awareness about the profession of Athletic Therapy and it’s services;

 3. Become a more effective and disciplined association;